 Still, that’s a greater distance than most people would choose to commute on a scooter, and makes the Twizy a viable mode of transport for urban users with a regular daily journey to work or even a school run.
-Just remember, however, that you won't be able to filter through traffic as the Twizy is much wider than a motorbike or scooter.
+It also puts it roughly on a par with the newer Citroen Ami, which has an official range of up to 46 miles.
+Just remember, however, that you won't be able to filter through traffic because the Twizy is much wider than a motorbike or scooter.

 The Twizy has a battery stowed under the driver’s seat, with a relatively small 6.1kWh capacity.
 While this limits ‘official’ range to 62 miles, it does mean you can charge the battery relatively quickly from a normal domestic socket.
 Plug into using the cable supplied and you can be back up to a full charge from empty in around three-and-a-half hours.

 You can’t charge the Twizy any faster, even at a public-fast charging station because, although you can buy an adaptor cable to hook up to Type 2 fast-charge outlets, the Twizy’s on-board electronics will only draw power at one rate.
 The big 22kW rapid chargers with tethered cables you find at motorway services aren't compatible with the Twizy.

 - 1VerdictAn eye-catching urban runabout with an extrovert nature, the Renault Twizy makes for fun and environmentally friendly city transport

 - 2Range, battery & charging - currently readingThe Renault Twizy has a modest range by electric car standards, but it’s quick to charge